Skip to main content

 You can configure Scorecards similarly when creating a new meeting type from scratch.

-• The Scorecards tab automatically appears in the meeting detail view.
+• The Scorecards tab automatically appears inside the Coaching view of a meeting.

-• Kickscale’s AI automatically provides suggested scores for each criterion, identified by a ✨ sparkle icon.
+• Kickscale’s AI provides suggested scores for each criterion based on the call transcript.

 Tips and Best Practices